aboavobr/ABOAVOBR/RaspberryPi/README.md

 ### Troubleshooting
 Q:How do I fix this "permission denied" message when using docker commands?
-A:Likely you need to add your non root user to the Docker group: sudo usermod -aG docker pi
+A:Likely you need to add your non root user to the Docker group:
+sudo usermod -aG docker pi
+Where "pi" is your username.